 Half Day SeminarInstitution of Civil Engineers, London, One Great George Street, London, SW1P 3AA

 We have held many seminars over the years to try to understand why major projects fail..
-Whilst, failure can be subjective, few could argue that recent projects like Crossrail, Rail Timetable Introduction and Universal Credit have had their problems.You need to be logged in to register for this event
+Whilst, failure can be subjective, few could argue that recent projects like Crossrail, Rail Timetable Introduction and Universal Credit have not had their problems.Click here to view final authorised presentations

 Supporters of the role of Assurance claim that it has a vital role to play in avoiding these problems.; but what constitutes ‘project assurance’ is not always clear.
 For some, it is about being sure that they are going to get what they expect; for others it is about risks being effectively managed.